amyvanwell/gazerCode/Demo.md

+---
+layout: default
+title: Demo
+nav_order: 3
+description: "Link to Gazer demo experiment and description of the example trial types."
+---

 ## Demo

 A full demonstration of a Gazer experiment is available at the following link.
 Included in the experiment is the calibration plugin, validation plugin, and many trial types.